Azure-Samples/azure-search-openai-demo/README.md

 ---
 name: ChatGPT + Enterprise data
-description: Deploy an app to chat on top of enterprise data using Azure OpenAI and Cognitive Search.
+description: Chat with your data using OpenAI and Cognitive Search.
 languages:
 - azdeveloper
 - typescript